NextronSystems/asgard-manual/usage/administration.rst

      - optional, defaul is ``UDP``
      - UDP, TCP, TCPTLS

 ..
-[1] The remote Host can be ASGARD with rsyslog forwarding or any other syslog capable system.
+[1] The remote Host can be ASGARD or any other syslog capable system.

 Examples: